textpattern/textpattern.github.io/tags/site-url.md

 <link rel="stylesheet" href="<txp:site_url />assets/css/main.css">
 ```

-In the @<head>@ section of your HTML pages you might have a variety of links to locations relative to the local server, such as CSS files, JavaScript files and so forth.
+In the `<head>` section of your HTML pages you might have a variety of links to locations relative to the local server, such as CSS files, JavaScript files and so forth.
 The relevance is similar to example 1 - you want to ensure the paths are accurate relative to the server if a database has been imported from another location.

 ### Example 3: Display a hyperlink to download a .ZIP file